About Ava Loves Rosie

 A little bit about my design process…

-I want to be completely transparent about how AI is sometimes used as a tool in some of my designs because I know not everyone likes the notion of AI.
+I then add details like text (in old book style fonts), rust effects, worn edges, textures, fading and so on to all of my designs.
+This creates a sense of age and further builds on that vintage 'feel'.
 Other digital design software I use includes Procreate (using digital brushes), PicMonkey design (when adding textures and fonts) and Indesign (our printer uses this to set up our little book).
 I acknowledge that all of this is a very high tech/futuristic method to create designs that look old/timeworn!
-This process - namely the fact that I sometimes use AI technology as a tool to alter images - isn’t for everyone.
-I would like to say with complete honesty that I absolutely don’t intend to present myself as a trained artist by any means.
 My aim is to design products that add a little cuteness to your home, bringing the faded charm of old, vintage imagery back to life in the 21st century and into everyday homeware and gifts.
+With all the different artwork I work with - from licensed vintage illustrations to illustrator graphic packs - the resulting designs are scaled proportionately to fit a range of mugs, signs, tote bags etc which are all printed and heat pressed here in our little garden workshop at home.